marjen-dev/enclave/README.md

 ./config-tenant.sh --dry-run
 ```

+### Note

-__Note:__ The `config-tenant` scritps will create an Enrolment Key that's valid for one hour and two system enrollments in the target tenant which you will use to enrol each Internet Gateway:
+The `config-tenant` scritps will create an Enrolment Key that's valid for one hour and two system enrollments in the target tenant which you will use to enrol each Internet Gateway:

 ```shell
 Checking for enrolled Internet Gateways...